isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Rope Skipping.md

 permalink: /co-curriculum/co-curricular-activities-cca/sports-n-games/rope-skipping/
 description: ""
 third_nav_title: Sports & Games
+variant: markdown
 ---
 <table class="tg">
 <thead>
   <tr>
     <th class="tg-dafn">About Rope Skipping</th>
     <th class="tg-u05r">Rope Skipping aims to develop students’ motor and language skills as they learn how to skip.
-The CCA sessions are on Tuesdays (for all pupils) and Fridays (school team) from 2.00p.m. – 4.00p.m.
+The CCA sessions are on Tuesdays (for all pupils) and Fridays (school team) from 2.15p.m. – 4.15p.m.
 Activities are conducted in the school hall.</th>
   </tr>
 </thead>
 <tbody>